Buffalo Chicken Dip

 - Spread a combination of shredded cheddar and Monterey Jack cheeses over the top and pop it in the oven!

-Simply add all of the ingredients (cube the cream cheese) to a 4 to 6-quart slow cooker, stir to combine, and cook on low for 4 to 6 hours, stirring once or twice during the cooking process.
+Simply add all of the ingredients (cube the cream cheese) to a 4 to 6-quart slow cooker, stir to combine, and cook on low for 3 to 4 hours, stirring once or twice, then switch to the keep warm setting.

 What to Serve With It